Gecko Robotics raises $40 million for industrial inspection robots

 Prior to now, Gecko Robotics had raised around $9 million, and with another $40 million in the bank the 2016 Y Combinator alum said that it plans to scale its business and hire more software and product engineers, having already expanded from 45 to 115 employees in the past 12 months.

-A number of companies are using automation and AI to help companies inspect and evaluate assets.
+A number of startups are using automation and AI to help companies inspect and evaluate assets.
 Just last week, San Francisco-based DroneDeploy raised $35 million to grow its image analysis platform for commercial drone operators, which can be used to inspect buildings or equipment from high up, while earlier this year Invert Robotics raised $8.8 million for inspection robots that cling to non-metallic surfaces.
 Elsewhere, Cape Analytics is using AI and aerial imagery to help insurance companies carry out property inspections as part of their underwriting processes.

 “We are very excited for the future of robotics in industrial inspection,” added Drive Capital partner Mark Kvamme.
 “The Gecko Robotics team are revolutionizing an industry that is in need of a real upgrade and will save lives.
 I see amazing potential for Gecko’s business model; they are on the path to become a market leader in their industry.”